J4d4-M4thele/Environmental-Data-REST-API-Service/README.md

-This project takes environmental data which has been uploaded by the client, which in this case is the CCT Waste Minimisation Program, using a .txt file and saves the data in an sql (h2-database) table which can then be queried.
+This project takes environmental data uploaded by the client, which in this case is the CCT Waste Minimisation Program, using a .txt file and saves the data in an sql (h2-database) table which can then be queried.
 The processed data, is then accessed using a series of get requests allowing the client to see trends in certain parts of the data as well as view averages, medians, minimum and maximum values.